CodyLobdell/CodyLobdell/README.md

 **`Software Developer & Tech-Entrepreneur`**

 Hello there and welcome to my GitHub!
 I'm a full-stack developer and technological enthusiast with a knack for creating functional projects.
-All the projects currently with my GitHub are constructed from the ground up, focusing on expading my knowledge and practice with code.
+All the projects currently with my GitHub are constructed from the ground up, focusing on expanding my knowledge and practice with code.

 As a military verteran, I have a background in Geospatial Imagery Analysis and WAAAAY before that, culinary arts!